|Printer friendly version of Reg. H-2009-02 (Revised) (115.83 KB)

 B. No rate shall be approved if it is unjust, unfair, inequitable, misleading or contrary to the law of this state.
 Notice of a premium rate increase shall be provided to insureds at least 45 days prior to implementation, subject to waiver as approved by the Commissioner.
 In no event shall rate increases be implemented without at least 30 days written notice to the insured.

 Section 8.
 Severability.

-If any provision of this regulation or the application thereof to any person or circumstance is for any reason held to be invalid, the remainder of the regulation and the application of such provisions to other persons or circumstances shall not be affected thereby.
+If any provision of this Rule or the application thereof to any person or circumstance is for any reason held to be invalid, the remainder of the Rule and the application of such provisions to other persons or circumstances shall not be affected thereby.

 Section 9.
 Effectiveness.

-This regulation shall govern health care stop loss insurance policies with coverage issued or renewed on or after the effective date of the regulation; provided, the Commissioner may waive or modify one or more of the provisions of this regulation for any health care stop loss insurance issued by a captive insurance company or risk retention group under a plan of operation satisfying the underlying purposes of this rule as determined by the Commissioner.
-Administration and enforcement of this rule with respect to Vermont-domiciled captive insurance companies and Vermont-domiciled risk retention groups shall be by the Department’s Captive Insurance Division consistent with the responsibilities of the Division and the Commissioner under Chapter 141 and Chapter 142 and Title 8.
+This Rule shall govern health care stop loss insurance policies with coverage issued or renewed on or after March 1, 2022; provided, the Commissioner may waive or modify one or more of the provisions of this Rule for any health care stop loss insurance issued by a captive insurance company or risk retention group under a plan of operation satisfying the underlying purposes of this Rule as determined by the Commissioner.
+Administration and enforcement of this Rule with respect to Vermont-domiciled captive insurance companies and Vermont-domiciled risk retention groups shall be by the Department’s Captive Insurance Division consistent with the responsibilities of the Division and the Commissioner under Chapter 141 and Chapter 142 and Title 8.